natchayal/Drinking-Water-Database/README.md

 - <u>Code examples</u>: None

 ### F. USEPA Contaminant Candidate List (CCL)
-- **<u>Overview</u>**: EPA issue a new Contaminant Candidate List (CCL) of no more than 30 unregulated contaminants to be monitored by public water systems (PWSs)
+- **<u>Overview</u>**: Only place to get a list of drinking water contaminants that are not currently subject to EPA drinking water regulations but under surveillance for potential future regulation.

+- **<u>CCL home page</u>**: https://www.epa.gov/ccl

+- **<u>Summary</u>**: EPA issues a new Contaminant Candidate List (CCL) every five years, serving as the first level of evaluation for unregulated drinking water contaminants if it presents a public health risk.
+Contaminants listed on the CCL may require future regulation under the Safe Drinking Water Act (SDWA).
+The SDWA requires EPA to periodically decide whether or not to regulate at least five contaminants on the Contaminant Candidate List during the 'Regulatory Determination' phase.
+A regulatory determination is a formal decision on whether EPA should initiate a process to develop a national primary drinking water regulation (NPDWR) for a specific contaminant based on the final CCL and UCMR monitoring results.
   - Developed in coordination with the UCMR.

-- **<u>Main CCL Site Link</u>**: https://www.epa.gov/ccl

-- **<u>Summary</u>**: EPA uses the Unregulated Contaminant Monitoring Rule (UCMR) to collect data for contaminants suspected to be present in drinking water, but that do not have regulatory standards set under the Safe Drinking Water Act (SDWA).
-The monitoring provides EPA and other interested parties with nationally representative data on the occurrence of contaminants in drinking water, the number of people potentially being exposed, and an estimate of the levels of that exposure.
-These data can support future regulatory determinations and other actions to protect public health.
-A regulatory determination is a formal decision on whether EPA should initiate a process to develop a national primary drinking water regulation for a specific contaminant.
 - **<u>Data</u>**:
     - Contaminant Candidate List: https://www.epa.gov/ccl
     - Basic information about the CCL: https://www.epa.gov/ccl/basic-information-ccl-and-regulatory-determination